 Please note, the information on these pages may be subject to change and does not apply to PGCE students.

-Unless you are applying for funding to Student Finance Wales, if you are applying to study MSc Midwifery or an MSc Nursing pathway, for student finance purposes please apply for financial support as if you were an undergraduate Nursing student rather than for postgraduate funding.
-Student Finance Wales treat MSc Midwifery and MSc Nursing as postgraduate courses.
-All PGDip Nursing applicants are treated as postgraduate students.
+Unless you are applying for funding to Student Finance Wales, if you are applying to study MSc Midwifery or an MSc Nursing pathway, or if you are applying to study a PGDip Nursing pathway on a full-time basis, for student finance purposes please apply for financial support as if you are an undergraduate Nursing student rather than for postgraduate funding.
+Student Finance Wales treat MSc Midwifery, MSc Nursing and PGDip Nursing as postgraduate courses.

 Changes to the eligibility of EU/EEA and Swiss students for home fee status and financial support from Student Finance England have been confirmed by the Government.
 These changes take effect from academic year 2021/22 entry.
 Exemptions apply to those who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, who may still be eligible for the UK tuition fee rate and associated financial support.
 Irish nationals should ordinarily apply to Student Universal Support Ireland (SUSI).
 Please see our dedicated guide to EU student finance for further information on the new eligibility rules.